Healthcare

 As an EU citizen, can I use my European Health Insurance Card in Portugal?

-When people from the EU/EEA/Switzerland visit Portugal for a short period of time, they can use the public healthcare system as long as they have their European Health Insurance Card (EHIC) with them.
+When citizens from the EU/EEA/Switzerland visit Portugal for a short period of time, they can use the public healthcare system as long as they have their European Health Insurance Card (EHIC) with them.
 However, the card is only valid for emergency services.
 If you need to seek treatment or schedule an appointment or exam with a doctor, the card won't cover these situations.

 What if I'm not a legal resident yet, how can I find medical care coverage in Portugal?